adoppp/weather-app/README.md

 - search for a city and see its weather data
 - in the cities tab add cities that he can switch to and see their weather
 - change theme(dark/light) and language(en, de, ua, pl, ru)

-------next steps------
-add city in city list loc city with star(no delete);